sararselitsky/FastPG/README.md

 R
 ```

 Note that you should consider this container version like an "application" and not an environment.
-You will likely have problems installing additional packages into it.
+You may have problems installing additional packages into it.
 To do that, see [Extending the Docker container](#extending-the-docker-container).

 ### Building your own Docker container